department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility/pre-need.md

 <div class="card information" markdown="0">
 <span class="number">About 90 days</span>
-<span class="description">If more than 90 days has passed since you gave us your application and you haven’t heard back, please don’t apply again.
+<span class="description">If more than 90 days has passed since you submitted your application and you haven’t heard back, please don’t apply again.
 Call <a href="tel:+18772228387">877-222-8387</a>.</span>
 </div>

 <div markdown="0"><br></div>